autonity/docs.autonity.org/validators/register-vali/index.md

 This signature hex will be required for the registration.

 ::: {.callout-note title="Note" collapse="false"}
 The `genOwnershipProof` command options `--nodekey` and `--oraclekey` options require the raw (unencrypted) private key file is passed in as argument.
 The `nodekey` file is unencrypted.
-If `aut` has been used to generate the oracle key, then the key has been created in encrypted file format using the [Web3 Secret Storage Definition <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage/).
+If `aut` has been used to generate the oracle key, then the key has been created in encrypted file format using the [Web3 Secret Storage Definition](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage/).

 Autonity's `ethkey` cmd utility can be used to inspect the keystore file and view the account address, public key, and private key after entering your account password: